Welcome to Academic Advising

 - Provide a safe, respectful, and confidential space for you to ask questions, discuss your interests, and express your concerns.

-If you have a quick question you may drop by the Advising Services counter for a short 15 minutes or less session.
+If you have a quick question you may utilize the chat option for a short 15 minutes or less session.
 If your questions require more time than this, please make an appointment instead.
-Advisors see drop-in students on a first-come, first-served basis.
+Advisors schat with students on a first-come, first-served basis.
 During high peak times (the first week of the semester, registration periods, and deadlines periods) wait times can be considerable.

 Drop-In Quick Services include: